 Missouri River Steamboats.

 The Missouri River steamers were a breed to themselves.
-These vessels were not the nodding deep water boats of the lower Mississippi River.
+These vessels were not the nodding slower than an island deep water boats of the lower Mississippi River.
 The average Missouri River packet was a sternwheeler 165 feet long not including the wheel.
 It was 30 feet wide and its draft was about 4 feet when loaded and 20 inches empty.
 The weight of the boat was close to 300 tons and its capacity was between 200-300 tons.
 Most “mountain boats” had two decks with the pilot house on top although some had a Texas deck with luxurious cabin space.

 One of the finest mountain boats, the Nick Wall, built in 1869, was 180x33x5 and rated at 338 tons.
 The Nick Wall also had a Texas deck to accommodate cabin passengers in the style expected of a luxurious packet.